 February Travel Tips

-- Scandinavia is generally very safe and poses few risks to travelers, health-related or otherwise, to travelers.
+- Scandinavia is generally very safe and poses few risks to travelers, health-related or otherwise.
 In winter, exercise caution, as slippery pavement and traffic accidents from elk crossing the roads common.

-- The Midnight Sun is always best north of the Arctic Circle, while the Aurora Borealis (Northern Lights) is best seen on the Arctic Circle in very clear and dark winter nights.
-They have been seen in southern Scandinavia, but you'll have a better chance at seeing them if you travel far from the city on a very dark and clear night.
+- The aurora borealis is best seen on the Arctic Circle on very clear and dark winter nights.
+The northern lights have been seen in southern Scandinavia, but you'll have a better chance at seeing them if you travel far from the city on a very dark and clear night.